- Uncovering Ancient Antiquities

 I Hope you’re hungry!
 Unfortunately when trying to see Athens in 2 days you just won’t have time to sample everything this city has on offer and an Athens itinerary isn’t complete without food.
 Amazing food!
 I may or may not be drooling right now as I think about it.
 If you haven’t yet it’s time to get a simple but delicious Greek salad, a fresh and creamy moussaka, fish of the day or succulent rack of lamb.
 Wash it down with liberal amounts of wine and ouzo before finding one of the small local cafes for an evening coffee and baklava!

-Sunset on a rooftop
+Sunset on an Athens rooftop

 While trying to experience Athens in 2 days some people would have you retiring early.Being well rested is great and all.
 But then again, how often do you simply sit back and experience a sunset?
 How often is that sunset in Greece or for that matter over the Acropolis?
 It needs to be done!